garveyshah/codewars-go/README.md

      git commit -m "Add new solution to kata"
       ```
   4. Push to your fork:

      ```
      bash
      git push origin feature/new-solution
      ```
 ## License

-This repository is licensed under the MIT License.
+This repository is licensed under the >MIT License<.